 Christian Wernstedt on Your Health Versus Stress

-I interviewed Christian Wernstedt on "Your Health Versus Stress" on 4 September 2013.
-Listen to or download this episode of Philosophy in Action Radio below.
+I interviewed Christian Wernstedt on "Your Health Versus Stress" on Philosophy in Action Radio on Wednesday, 4 September 2013.
+You can listen to or download the podcast below.

 What are some of the common ways that stress impairs a person's health?
 What can a person do to resolve those problems?
 Personal health coach Christian Wernstedt helped me recover from adrenal insufficiency, leaky gut, and other problems stemming from my 2009 crash into hypothyroidism.
 In this interview, he shared his basic approach and insights with us.